-A contest between Royal Caribbean's Harmony of the Seas and Carnival Vista is truly a battle of the behemoths.
-Harmony currently holds the title of world’s largest cruise ship, beating out sister ship Allure of the Seas by 2,400 tons and six feet, while Vista is the largest Carnival ship ever.
+A contest between Royal Caribbean's Harmony of the Seas and Carnival Cruise Line's Carnival Vista is truly a battle of the behemoths.
+Harmony currently holds the title of world’s second largest cruise ship, beating out sister ship Allure of the Seas by 2,400 tons and six feet, while Vista is also one of Carnival's largest ships ever.
 But every cruiser knows that size isn’t everything, so let’s go round-by-round see which ship comes out on top in this heavyweight scrap:

 Vista's Serenity Deck and Harmony's Central Park neighborhood.

 Our Pick: Harmony of the Seas.
-Vista is a massive upgrade from the decor of earlier Carnival ships, but no one knows how to design a megaship like Royal Caribbean.
+Carnival Vista is a massive upgrade from the decor of earlier Carnival ships, but no one knows how to design a mega-ship like Royal Caribbean.

 Vista's Family Harbor Stateroom and an interior oceanview cabin on Harmony.

 Our Pick: Harmony of the Seas.
-As nice as the Family Harbor Staterooms and Havana Suites are, again, they just can’t compete with the cabin variety and quality on the world’s largest cruise ship.
+As nice as the Family Harbor Staterooms and Havana Suites are, they just can’t compete with the vast cabin variety on Harmony of the Seas, particularly when it comes to suites.

 Chef's Table and Jamie's Italian

 Our Pick: Tie.
-This was a close one as Harmony excels in top-end gourmet choices, while Vista offers solid, consistent homestyle food for the masses.
+This was a close one as Harmony excels in a variety of top-end gourmet choices, while Vista offers a great, consistent selection of both complimentary and specialty options.

 Vista' Skyride and Harmony's Ulitmate Abyss